Login to Complete a Submission or to Access Judging Panel

 FICTION JJ Greenberg Memorial Award A novel or short-story collection of exemplary literary merit, with Jewish content.

 HISTORY Gerrard and Ella Berman Memorial Award A nonfiction work about the Jewish historical experience.
-Books focusing primarily on the Holocaust and the American Jewish experience do not belong in this category.

 MODERN JEWISH THOUGHT & EXPERIENCE Dorot Foundation Award in Memory of Joy Ungerleider Mayerson A nonfiction work addressing Jewish thought and experience.